 §745.375.
 May I offer child day care at my agency foster home or independent foster home?

-You may do so only under the following conditions:
+You may only obtain a child day care permit for a registration or a listing at your agency foster home under the following conditions:

-(1) Both the residential child-care and child day-care divisions approve;
+(1) Both the Director of Residential Regional Operations or designee and the Director of Day Care Regional Operations or designee approve the permit for the foster home;

 (2) The total number of children in care does not exceed six, including your own children, your foster children, children receiving respite care at your foster home, and the children to whom you provide child day care; and